 Urine specific gravity: This test is to check to see how concentrated the urine is.

-Kidney ultrasound or X-ray to evaluate the kidneys and look for possible causes such as kidney stones, tumours or cysts and evaluate the size of the kidneys.
+Kidney ultrasound or X-ray: To evaluate the kidneys and look for possible causes such as kidney stones, tumours or cysts and evaluate the size of the kidneys.

 Symmetric dimethylarginine (SDMA): In the past, kidney disease was difficult to diagnose until a large percentage of nephrons had been lost.
-IDEXX have a new test known as Symmetric dimethylarginine (SDMA) which according to their site is a biomarker for kidney function and can detect kidney disease when 40% of kidney function has been lost which is considerably earlier than the standard 75% loss.
+IDEXX has a new test known as Symmetric dimethylarginine (SDMA) which according to their site is a biomarker for kidney function and can detect kidney disease when 40% of kidney function has been lost which is considerably earlier than the standard 75% loss.
 More information can be found on the IDEXX site.

-Once your cat has been diagnosed with kidney disease it will be staged from 1 – 4, with 1 being the mildest and 4 being the most severe.
+Once your cat has been diagnosed with kidney disease it will be staged from 1 – 4, with 1 being the mildest and 4 the most severe.

 In some cases of acute renal damage, once the underlying cause has been treated, it may be possible to halt further damage to the kidneys.
 Sadly the mortality rate of cats with acute kidney failure remains high.
 So early intervention is a must.

-Fluids to correct dehydration and electrolyte imbalances.
+- Fluids to correct dehydration and electrolyte imbalances.

-Prescribe medications to treat high blood pressure.
+- Prescribe medications to treat high blood pressure.

-Painkillers if necessary.
+- Painkillers if necessary.

-In some cases, dialysis may be necessary to remove toxins from the blood.
+- In some cases, dialysis may be necessary to remove toxins from the blood.

 Some cats may recover but go on to develop chronic kidney disease due to the damage caused to the kidneys.
-Other cats may fully recover once the initial emergency has been treated and the kidneys supported while they recover.
+Other cats may fully recover once the initial emergency has been addressed and the kidneys supported while they recover.

 There is no cure for chronic renal disease except a kidney transplant (see below), the goal of treatment is to slow down the progression of the disease, decrease the burden on the kidneys and manage symptoms.

-Fluids: Administration of intravenous or subcutaneous (under the skin) fluids to treat dehydration and electrolyte imbalances as well as help the kidneys to flush out toxins from the body.
-Initially your cat may need to receive fluids in-house via IV, however, long term management of kidney failure may require further fluid therapy and many cat owners may need to learn how to give fluids subcutaneously at home (this is not as daunting as it sounds).
+Administration of intravenous or subcutaneous (under the skin) fluids to treat dehydration and electrolyte imbalances as well as help the kidneys to flush out toxins from the body.
+Initially your cat may need to receive fluids in-house via IV; however, long term management of kidney failure may require further fluid therapy and many cat owners may need to learn how to give fluids subcutaneously at home (this is not as daunting as it sounds).

-Phosphorus binders: Phosphate is an abundant mineral in the body.
+Phosphate is an abundant mineral in the body.
 Together, calcium and phosphate work closely to build and repair bones and teeth.
-Around 85% of phosphate is found in the bones, the remaining 15% is stored in the cells where it is responsible for energy metabolism as well as being an integral structural component of DNA and RNA.
+Around 85% of phosphate is found in the bones, and the remaining 15% is stored in the cells where it is responsible for energy metabolism as well as being an integral structural component of DNA and RNA.
 Excess phosphate is filtered by the kidneys and excreted in the urine.
-As the kidneys begin to fail, they are less able to get rid of excess phosphate, and levels begin to build up.
+As the kidneys begin to fail, they are less able to get rid of excess phosphate, and levels start to build up.
 A high blood phosphorus level may cause the cat to lose calcium from their bones.
-Your veterinarian may recommend phosphate binders in conjunction with a phosphate restricted diet to slow the progression of kidney disease.
+Your veterinarian may recommend phosphate binders in conjunction with a restricted phosphate diet to slow the progression of kidney disease.

-Kidney dialysis – Some veterinary practices may offer this service.
-A needle is inserted into your cat’s jugular vein and blood is passed through a dialysis machine which performs the same job as the kidneys to remove metabolic waste from your cat’s blood before returning it back into your cat.
+Some veterinary practices may offer this service.
+A needle is inserted into your cat’s jugular vein, and blood is passed through a dialysis machine which performs the same job as the kidneys to remove metabolic waste from your cat’s blood before returning it back into your cat.
 Each treatment can last several hours.
 Not many practices have this equipment, and when it is used, it is usually reserved for cats with acute renal failure or to keep a cat alive while he is prepared for a kidney transplant.
 A cat with chronic kidney disease would require repeat dialysis which is generally not practical.

-The procedure costs many thousands of dollars.
-Then there is the ethical dilemma of obtaining a kitten from a young donor cat who obviously can not give its consent.
-Most donors are sourced from animal shelters and will donate one of their kidneys.
+The procedure costs several thousand dollars, and there is the ethical dilemma of obtaining a kidney from a young donor cat who obviously can not give its consent.
+Most donors are sourced from animal shelters and will donate one kidney.
 The conditions usually stipulate that the donor cat must be adopted by the family whose cat is receiving the kidney transplant.
-Donor recipients will need to be on immunosuppressive drugs for the rest of their lives to reduce the chances of rejection.
-Regular blood tests will be required for the remainder of the donor cat’s life.
+Donor recipients will need to take immunosuppressive drugs for the rest of their lives to prevent rejection of the donor organ.